raoul2000/yii2-workflow/guide/intro-workflow.md

 Could it be more clear ?
 Ok, maybe it could.
 Let's see in detail what just happened.

 The *SimpleWorkflowBehavior* enters in action when the Post is saved.
-At this point it tests if the transitions is possible between the current status (managed internally by the behavior) and the final one (assigned to the `status` attribute.
+At this point it tests if the transitions is possible between the current status (managed internally by the behavior) and the final one (assigned to the `status` attribute).
 In our case, there was no current status (the object has just been created) and the final status has been set to *published*, so, from the *SimpleWorkflowBehavior* point of view, we are dealing with the following transition :